Kavod v’Nichum and Gamliel Institute News

-The Institute is excited to share our 2020-2021 schedule of new events, called “Taste of Gamliel Short Courses,” along with our 12-week Gamliel Institute Core Curriculum Courses.
-See the online Catalog of Courses for details.
+The Institute is excited to share our 2020-2021 schedule of events, see the online Catalog of Courses for details:

 Upcoming Taste of Gamliel Short Courses